Gap Filling With Wood Slivers

 Exploring Gap Filling Technique

 Gap filling offers various methods, but one popular option is utilising wood slivers.
-While alternatives like filler resin or sawdust mixed with resin exist, we'll focus exclusively on the wood sliver method in this article.
+While alternatives like filler resin or sawdust mixed with resin exist, we'll focus exclusively on the wood sliver method.
 Wood slivers can be purchased or created on your own.
 Other methods such as papier mache, PVA glue, and sawdust are not discussed here.

 Why Gap Filling Is Important?